A generalization of Aubin's result for a Yamabe-type problem on smooth metric measure spaces: An Aubin-type existence theorem

-In this section, we are dedicated to prove Theorem A. Roughly speaking the proof consists of taking a point $p$ where the Weyl tensor is non-zero and a smooth measure space conformal to the original so that the new density $v$ has properties that allow us simplify the computations.
-Then, we take a family of functions supported in a small neighborhood of the point $p$.
+In this section, we are dedicated to proving Theorem A. Briefly, the proof consists of performing some computation with a family of test functions in the $\mathcal{W}$-functional around a point $p$ where the Weyl tensor is nonzero.
+To simplify these computations, we consider a smooth metric measure space conformal to the original so that $T(p) = 0$ and the new density $v$ has suitable properties.
+The family of functions are supported in a small neighborhood of the point $p$.
 Such functions are of the form of a standard cutoff function times the family of functions $\varphi_{x_0, \tau}$ defined by \eqref{burbuja Case}.
-The longest part of our argument consists in estimating the functional $\mathcal{W}$ in this family.
-Then, changing again the smooth measure space by a conformal one and taking the limit when the parameter $\tau$ goes to zero we prove that the entropy is less than the Euclidean space when $m <1$.
-By Proposition \ref{W y Yamabe tilda} and Theorem \ref{Aubin Case}, we get the result for $m <1$.
-Finally, using Theorem \ref{inductive constants} in an inductive argument we get the result for every positive $m$.
+Then, taking the limit when the parameter $\tau$ goes to zero, we prove that the entropy is less than the entropy of Euclidean space when $m < \delta$, for some $\delta >0$.
+By Proposition \ref{W y Yamabe tilda} and Theorem \ref{Aubin Case}, we obtain the result for $m < \delta$.
+Finally, using Theorem \ref{inductive constants} in an inductive argument, we obtain the result for $m \in \bigcup \limits_{i \in \mathbb{N} \cup \{ 0 \}} [i,i + \delta)$.